Hewlett-Packard (HP) CEO History

 © History Oasis

-As HP's veteran chief financial officer, Robert Wayman provided steady and reassuring leadership during a turbulent period following Carly Fiorina's ouster.
+As HP's chief financial officer, Robert Wayman provided steady and reassuring leadership during a turbulent period following Carly Fiorina's ouster.

-However, his short tenure left lingering strategic questions unanswered as the company sought a dynamic new CEO to plot HP's future course.
+The company needed a dynamic new CEO to plot HP's future course.

 MARK HURD